 He watches the gulls circle.

-They have the scent.
-They screech and caw, and circle and dive plunking at the soft bits, avoiding the scales and the still twitching clawed limbs.
+They have the scent and screech and caw, and circle, and dive plunking at the soft bits, avoiding the scales and the still twitching clawed limbs.
 They scream with victory when able to take bits of brain or an eye airborne.

-The crabs will work the soft underneath, maybe come in through the exit, or slip through the mouth and then eventually the fish will have their turn.
+Crabs work the soft underneath, maybe come in through the exit, or slip through the mouth and then eventually the fish have their turn.

 Only that they saved her.
 That much he knows.
 But he can’t picture who they saved, or who they are.
 He only knows he is broken and done, like the beast that lies lifeless in front of him swallowing his view of the steel grey ocean.

-He sinks a bit into the wet sand.
+He sinks a bit into the wet sand with the coming tide.

 Salty water rolls in white with loose sand and a giant roar before breaking against the shore washing over him and pulling the great wyrm a bit farther into the drink.